Let’s set the stage for this VMware troubleshooting lesson…

 Once you verify the issue is within your realm of responsibility and you understand the impact, you’re ready to start troubleshooting.

 - Is the outage due to too many users trying to use the system?
-Sometimes systems fail because there isn’t enough system resources to handle hordes of users visiting after an advertisement campaign [this really does happen when marketing and IT are out of sync].
+Sometimes systems fail because there aren’t enough system resources to handle hordes of users visiting after an advertisement campaign [this really does happen when marketing and IT are out of sync].

 - Is there an outage with one of the service providers [Internet and telecom providers have outages too]?